How to Get Presale Tickets with Your Credit Card

 2. Select an option.
 Clicking on one of the available options will give you more information about your selection.
 Let’s say you choose “Madison Square Garden.”
 This will give you information about the Chase Lounge at Madison Square Garden (MSG), Chase Preferred Seating at MSG, and more.

 3. Buy tickets.
-Selecting this option at a specific venue will bring you to the venue’s website where you can browse different events and buy tickets.
+Selecting this option at a specific venue will bring you to the venue’s website, where you can browse different events and buy tickets.
 Choosing to buy tickets could bring you to a third-party site such as Ticketmaster, where you should have the option to filter your ticket options by “Chase Cardholder Preferred Seating.”

-Keep in mind that you typically have to purchase Chase Preferred Tickets using a Chase credit or debit card.
-For Chase card options, check out our guide on Chase credit cards.
+You typically have to purchase Chase Preferred Tickets using a Chase credit or debit card.

 How to get presale tickets with Capital One